 ADHD assessments

-Getting an ADHD assessment completed for your child can seem like a daunting or confronting task.
-As with all the work we do at ConnectEd Counselling and Consultancy, we want to make sure that you and your child have a positive experience of seeking help.
-Below you will find information to help you better understand, what is involved, and a number of other common questions or concerns parents have.
+Completing an ADHD assessment can seem like a daunting or confronting task.
+As with all the work we do at ConnectEd Counselling and Consultancy, we want to make sure that you have a positive experience of seeking help.
+Below you will find information to help you better understand why you might want to have an assessment completed, what is involved, and a number of other common questions or concerns you might have have.

 We provide two options for the assessment of ADHD:

-ADHD comprehensive assessment – this is our standard and recommended assessment process where concerns regarding attention/concentration and/or hyperactivity have been identified by you as a parent, a classroom teacher, school staff or GP.
-Results can be used to support education and treatment planning.
+ADHD comprehensive assessment – this is our standard and recommended assessment process where concerns regarding attention/concentration and/or hyperactivity have been identified.
+Results can be used to support education and treatment planning, support at work or to improve your understanding of yourself.
 You can find more information about what is involved here

 ADHD targeted assessment – recommended when a specific request from a current treating professional (e.g. paediatrician, psychiatrist) is made to assess only for ADHD and no other potential underlying concerns which may better explain the difficulties.
 You can find out more information about what is involved here